operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

 Once a developer is comfortable working with the above workflow, it will be beneficial to test the logic inside of an operator.
-To accomplish this, we can use `operator-sdk up local` from the top-level directory of our project.
-The `up local` command reads from `./watches.yaml` and uses `~/.kube/config` to communicate with a Kubernetes cluster just as the `k8s` modules do.
+To accomplish this, we can use `operator-sdk run --local` from the top-level directory of our project.
+The `run --local` command reads from `./watches.yaml` and uses `~/.kube/config` to communicate with a Kubernetes cluster just as the `k8s` modules do.
 This section assumes the developer has read the [Ansible Operator user guide][ansible_operator_user_guide] and has the proper dependencies installed.

-Since `up local` reads from `./watches.yaml`, there are a couple options available to the developer.
+Since `run --local` reads from `./watches.yaml`, there are a couple options available to the developer.
 If `role` is left alone (by default `/opt/ansible/roles/<name>`) the developer must copy the role over to `/opt/ansible/roles` from the operator directly.
 This is cumbersome because